elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 * The goals - DONE
 * The raw data - DONE
 * The processing steps - DONE
-* The resulting data - TODO
+* The resulting data - DONE

 ### Coding and Testing Side by Side